 This program supports the Educational Innovation Initiative by helping faculty and instructional staff design blended courses that foster deeper, more active learning for students.
-Week-long series of half-day sessions are offered throughout the year.
+Week-long series of half-day sessions are offered between semesters.
 These intensive series are the ideal way to gain the knowledge, skills and peer support necessary for applying the blended learning methodology to courses.

 For upcoming Blend@UW session dates and to fill out an application to participate, please visit the Blend@UW Application page.